-The educational philosophy at Campus View Child Care Center is child-centered and developmentally based.
-It is based on the knowledge that young children learn through their direct interactions with their environment and the people within it.
-Our curriculum, Foundations to the Indiana Academic Standards: Birth to Five, serve as a tool to illustrate how our curriculum meets academic standards and reflects our belief that the whole child must be developed across the curriculum with social & emotional emphasis to support all aspects of development.
+The educational philosophy at Campus View Child Care Center is child centered and developmentally based.
+It is based on knowledge that young children learn through their direct interactions with their environment and the people within it.
+The Foundations to the Indiana Academic Standards: Birth to Five, serve as a tool to illustrate how our curriculum meets academic standards and reflects our belief that the whole child must considered in order to best support all aspects of development.
 Experiences relevant to children’s daily lives, including exploring the natural world, are used to enhance daily learning.
 A large part of the day is comprised of free choice time where the children explore the classroom and the materials within it.

 The curriculum that results from this philosophy is open-ended and based on the children’s choices.
-The curriculum is dynamic in that it changes with the interests, needs and development of the children.
-The Campus View Child Care Center has a written curriculum plan that describes our educational philosophy, goals and objectives for the children, the classroom arrangement, and the teacher’s role.
+Therefore, the curriculum is dynamic in that it changes with the interests, needs, and development of the children.